Exceeding Expectations: Stochastic Dominance as a General Decision Theory

-But in fact, stochastic dominance has a hidden capacity to effectively constrain risk attitudes: When an agent is in a state of sufficient ``background uncertainty'' about the choiceworthiness of her options, expectationally superior options that would not stochastically dominate their alternatives in the absence of background uncertainty can become stochastically dominant \textit{in virtue of} that background uncertainty.
-It is significantly harder for this to happen, however, in situations where the balance of expectations is determined by inuscule probabilities of astronomical positive or negative payoffs.
-Stochastic dominance thereby draws a principled line between ``ordinary'' and ``Pascalian'' choice situations, and vindicates our intuition that we are often permitted to decline gambles like Pascal's Mugging or the St.\@ Petersburg game, even when they are expectationally best.
-Since it avoids these and other pitfalls of expectational reasoning, if stochastic dominance can also place plausible constraints on our risk attitudes and thereby recover the attractive implications of expectationalism, it may provide a more attractive general theory of rational choice under uncertainty.
+But in fact, stochastic dominance has a hidden capacity to effectively constrain risk attitudes: When an agent is in a state of sufficient `background uncertainty' about the choiceworthiness of her options, expectationally superior options that would not otherwise stochastically dominate their alternatives can become stochastically dominant.
+Background uncertainty generates stochastic dominance much less readily, however, in situations where the balance of expectations is determined by minuscule probabilities of astronomical positive or negative payoffs.
+Stochastic dominance thereby draws a principled line between `ordinary' and `Pascalian' choice situations, and vindicates our intuition that we are often permitted to decline gambles like Pascal's Mugging or the St.\@ Petersburg game, even when they are expectationally best.
+Since it avoids these and other pitfalls of expectational reasoning, if stochastic dominance can also place plausible constraints on our risk attitudes and thereby recover the attractive implications of expectationalism, it may provide a more attractive criterion of rational choice under uncertainty.